Table of Contents

 In Egyptian mythology, Neith played numerous roles, but her main role was the creator of the universe.
 She was also the goddess of weaving, mothers, the cosmos, wisdom, water, rivers, hunting, war, fate and childbirth, to name a few.
 She presided over crafts such as warcraft and witchcraft and seemed to favor weavers, soldiers, artisans and hunters.
 The Egyptians often invoked her aid and her blessings on their weapons when going to battle or hunting.
 Neith also often participated in wars due to which she was called ‘Mistress of the Bow, Ruler of Arrows’.

 In addition to all her other roles, Neith was also a funerary goddess.
 Just like she gave life to humanity, she was also present at the death of a person to help them adjust to the afterlife.
 She would dress the dead in woven cloth and protect them by shooting arrows at their enemies.
-During the early times, weapons were placed in tombs to protect the dead from evil spirits and it was Neith who blessed those weapons.
+During the early dynastic times, weapons were placed in tombs to protect the dead from evil spirits and it was Neith who blessed those weapons.

-Neith also guarded the pharaoh’s funerary bier with the goddess Isis and was responsible for weaving the mummy wrappings.
+Neith also guarded the pharaoh’s funerary bier together with the goddess Isis and was responsible for weaving the mummy wrappings.
 The people believed that these mummy wrappings were her gifts and they called them ‘the gifts of Neith’.
 Neith was a wise and fair judge of the dead and played an important part in the afterlife.
 She was also one of the four goddesses, along with Nephthys, Isis and Serqet, who were responsible for guarding the deceased, the four sons of Horus, as well as the canopic jars.

 Like many of the Egyptian deities, Neith’s roles gradually evolved through history.
 During the New Kingdom, her role as a funerary goddess especially associated with hunting and war became very evident.

-According to the myths, it was Neith who came up with a solution as to who should become the king of Egypt after Osiris.
+According to the Contendings of Horus and Seth, it was Neith who came up with a solution as to who should become the king of Egypt after Osiris.
 Her suggestion was that Horus, the son of Osiris and Isis, should succeed his father since he was the rightful heir to the throne.
 While the majority agreed with her, Seth, the god of deserts, wasn’t happy about the arrangement.
 However, Neith compensated him by allowing him to have two Semitic goddesses for himself, to which he finally agreed and so the matter was solved.
 Neith was often the one that everyone, humans or gods, came to whenever they needed to solve any conflicts.